ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 [Docker](https://www.docker.com) is installed as part of the Developer Tools, and we need it.
 Its work takes place mostly in the background within routines that scaffold your new app.
 Docker must be running for the build commands to work.
-Go ahead and create a Docker account online at [Dockerhub](https://hub.docker.com), run the Docker app, and sign in.
+Go ahead and create a Docker account online at [Docker hub](https://hub.docker.com), run the Docker app, and sign in.

 ### Installing Node.js
 {: #tutorial-wa-install-node}